The Citadel Bulldogs baseball: Seasons and results

-The Citadel has posted four 40 win seasons and twenty-six 30 win seasons.
+The Citadel has posted four 40-win seasons and 27 30-win seasons.
 The Bulldogs are one of the leading programs in the Southern Conference, trailing only Western Carolina in total championships by one, with all other programs several behind the two leaders.

 NCAA Tournament appearances

-The Citadel holds a 13–27 record in the NCAA tournament in 13 appearances, winning the 1990 Atlantic Regional in Coral Gables, Florida.
+The Citadel holds a 14–29 record in the NCAA tournament in 14 appearances, winning the 1990 Atlantic Regional in Coral Gables, Florida.

 The 1990 team overcame the damage of Hurricane Hugo to appear in the 1990 College World Series.
 Their finals matchup against the resulted in headlines echoing the Hurricanes team name and noting the severe damage in Charleston, South Carolina, from Hurricane Hugo the previous fall, including damage to The Citadel's stadium, College Park.
-The Bulldogs went 1–2 in the College World Series, defeating Cal State Fullerton in an extra-inning thriller before falling to for a second time in their elimination game.
+The Bulldogs went 1–2 in the College World Series, defeating Cal State Fullerton in an extra-inning thriller before falling to LSU for a second time in their elimination game.